 The algebraic signature in our example is as follows, written in the form of the OCaml module signature:

-is reserved in OCaml, we write and_
+(Since and is reserved in OCaml, we write and_.)
+Unlike the NAT

 signature in the earlier examples, we clearly see many sorts -- eight,